brook1167/week_2_data_warehouse/README.md

 - Python: An object oriented programming language used to write the data extracting, loading and transforming scripts.

--DBT(Data built tool): is a data transformation tool that enables data analysts and engineers to transform, test, and document data in the cloud data warehouse.
+- DBT(Data built tool): is a data transformation tool that enables data analysts and engineers to transform, test, and document data in the cloud data
+    warehouse.

 - PostgreSQL: is a free and open-source relational database management system emphasizing extensibility and SQL compliance.